Protecting the climate and biodiversity

 Limiting the impact of our goods transport

 As part of the regular renewal of its fleet, after-sales service management has given preference to vehicles emitting less greenhouse gases and other pollutants.
-Some fifty electric vehicles and nearly 200 vehicles running on bioethanol were deployed in 2023, representing about 25% of the after-sales service fleet.
+In France, the fleet consists of 220 electric vehicles and 600 bioethanol-powered vehicles, accounting for 66% of the total service fleet.

 As a signatory of the Charter of Commitments for the reduction of the environmental impact of online commerce, Fnac Darty is committed to reducing the environmental impact of its shipping by working on optimizing flows and reducing packaging, but also by raising the awareness of its customers so that they are informed about the impact of their delivery.